Ooma is VoIP Service For Your Smart HomeBy - 01/10/2019

 Smart Home Monitoring

-One of the features Ooma launched at CES is Smart Home Monitoring with Remote 911.
+One of the features Ooma launched at CES 2017 was Smart Home Monitoring with Remote 911.
 Using the service, you will receive an alert (push, text, call, or email) if one of your Ooma sensors detects activity while armed.
-Ooma is launching an array of sensors including a window/door sensor ($25), water sensor ($30), and a motion sensor ($35).
+Ooma also launched an array of sensors including a window/door sensor ($25), water sensor ($30), and a motion sensor ($35).
 At CES 2018, they launched a smart smoke detector, garage door sensor, and a siren.

 The Smart Home Monitoring service will give you the option of calling 911 from your home phone even when you’re away.
 What makes this feature unique is that it calls the dispatch center near your home no matter where you are, even if you’re on vacation thousands of miles away.
 The only other company currently offering this local 911 capability is Canary, and it’s certainly a unique home security benefit.

 In addition to monitoring and local 911, Smart Home Monitoring will provide access to the Ooma Home Monitoring Mobile App (iOS or Android).
 Through the app, you can check the status of your sensors, set up notifications, arm or disarm your system using modes, or set up automated arm and disarm using geofencing.
 At CES, we saw a brief demo of the app and sensors.
 Every time the door opened, the smartphone received an instant notification.
 When the door shut, we also received a notification.
 The response was fast, and the app interface appeared friendly and easy to navigate.

 Smart Home Monitoring is free for Premier users or $5.99 per month for Basic subscribers.